ni/ams-capabilities/README.md

 - STS = Status (displaying an integer as a status; can be error codes, but also in which control mode the device is)

 # Creating your own LLCs/HLCs
-Take a look at the [CONTRIBUTING.md](CONTRIBUTING.md)
+If you use templates you will have your own class, where you can make changes.
+If you feel like that exact class could be used by others as well you can also add them to this project.
+For that take a look at [CONTRIBUTING.md](CONTRIBUTING.md)

 # Creating a plugin with Templates

-This project only provides the capabilities and some helper VIs.
+This project provides capabilities and some helper VIs.
 To create a plugin, use a AMS-Template together with this project.
 [Here](AMSTEMPLATES.md) it is described how to create your own plugin.

 * [AMS Cycler Plugin Template](https://github.com/ni/ams-cycler-plugin-template)
 * [AMS Power Supply Plugin Template](https://github.com/ni/ams-power-supply-plugin-template)